$3,315,768 • 1,381 acres

 Cathedral Mountain towering over the landscape.
 There is a road network that circles the ranch

-crossing the Arizona Ash lined creek with adjacent meadows meandering around prominent hills with
+crossing the Arizona Ash lined creek with adjacent meadows meandering around prominent hills

-landscape views of area mountains.
+with landscape views of area mountains.
 Panther Rock Ranch is surrounded by large ranches in

 stable ownerships with no threat of development.
 The perfect ranch neighborhood!!

-Panther Rock Ranch is dominated by mile-high grasslands of Cane Bluestem, Blue Gramma, and Sideoats
+Panther Rock Ranch is dominated by mile-high grasslands of Cane Bluestem, Blue Gramma,

-people who live there.
+livestock and the people who live there.
 Ash Creek has numerous stands of large Emory Oaks,

 Cottonwoods, Arizona Ash, Desert Willow, and other riparian vegetation.
 This diversity of plants